matryer/gae-records/testwebapp/README.txt

   gaerecordsapp

-  Test app to show a Google App Engine using gaerecords to persist records in the datastore.
+  Test app to show a Google App Engine app using gaerecords to persist records in the datastore.

   ---